 When his self-exile period was over, Apollo disguised himself as a dolphin, and returned to Delphi.
 On his way, he met a ship led by Cretan sailors, who followed along.

 Upon arrival at Kirrha port, close to Delphi, the sailors built a temple to honour Apollo and became his priests.
 Apollo was pronounced protector of Delphi, and Zeus cast a massive stone right on the spot where Python was killed.

 Apollo’s cult became prominent in the 8th – 7th century BC.
-This was the time when Apollo’s Sanctuary was founded, and when the Oracle first appeared.
+This was the time when Apollo’s Sanctuary in Delphi was founded, and when the Oracle first appeared.

 Games and festivals in Ancient Delphi

-Other gods that were worshipped in the area include Apollo’s sister Artemis, Zeus, Poseidon, Hermes and Dionysus.
+Although the site was primarily dedicated to Apollo, other gods were also worshipped in the area.
+These include Apollo’s sister Artemis, Athena, Zeus, Poseidon, Hermes and Dionysus.